-Taking a few deep breaths will replenish your body’s oxygen supply, and as a bonus, it will give you a few moments to pause, which can also help you calm down.
+Taking a few deep breaths will replenish your body’s oxygen supply, and as a bonus, give you a few moments to pause, which can also help you calm down.

 When you feel yourself getting stressed out, stop and breathe in slowly and deeply through your nose, then exhale through pursed lips.
-Do this several times until you feel yourself calm down.
+Do this several times until you feel yourself settle.

 Several variations of this exercise exist, so play around until you find something that works best for you.

 If stress and anxiety are threatening to overwhelm you, try one of these grounding techniques.
 They work by pulling you away from your anxiety-producing thoughts, most of which either dwell on the past or ruminate on the future, and bringing you back into the present.